Policy 5141.22 - Infectious Diseases

 The admission of a student with a disease that is contagious within the school setting shall be determined by the Superintendent or designee in accordance with standard procedures.
 The district shall exclude students only in accordance with law.

-Infectious Disease Prevention The Superintendent or designee shall collaborate with parents/guardians and local health agencies and organizations to develop a comprehensive approach to disease prevention that promotes preventative measures and education of students and staff.
+The Superintendent or designee shall collaborate with parents/guardians and local health agencies and organizations to develop a comprehensive approach to disease prevention that promotes preventative measures and education of students and staff.

-The Superintendent or designee shall regularly review resources available from health experts to ensure that District programs are based on the most up-to-date information.
+The Superintendent or designee shall regularly review resources available from health experts to ensure that district programs are based on the most up-to-date information.

-The Superintendent or designee shall ensure that the District’s comprehensive health education program provides information about the prevention of infectious disease, including the nature of bloodborne pathogens and their transmission, as well as information to help prevent the spread of contagious diseases, such as pandemic influenza.
+The Superintendent or designee shall ensure that the district’s comprehensive health education program provides information about the prevention of infectious disease, including the nature of bloodborne pathogens and their transmission, as well as information to help prevent the spread of contagious diseases, such as pandemic influenza.
 The Superintendent or designee shall also ensure that each school has sufficient infection prevention supplies that are easily accessible to staff.

 Students with Infectious Diseases

-Parents/guardians are encouraged to inform the Superintendent or designee if their child has an infectious disease so that school staff may work cooperatively with the student’s parents/guardians to minimize the child’s exposure to other diseases in the school setting.
+Parents/guardians are encouraged to inform the Superintendent or designee if their child has an infectious disease so that school staff may work cooperatively with the student’s parents/guardians to minimize exposure to other diseases in the school setting.

 The Superintendent or designee shall ensure that student confidentiality rights are strictly observed in accordance with law.